 Regardless of the town of residence, each family has a choice of provider agencies in their area.
 To request Harc as your provider for early intervention services, contact the child development infoline (2-1-1) or call 1-800-505-7000.
 Referrals are sent to Harc on a rotating basis amid other providers or directly when requested by families.

-Regardless of their town of residence, each of our Birth-to-Three families has their choice of an area provider agency.
-Our qualified professionals provide support and services in the child’s natural environment, such as the home, daycare, or the community.
-The child’s learning skills are reinforced through a coaching style of interaction with the family.
+Our qualified professionals provide supports and services in the child’s natural environment such as the home, daycare, or in the community.
+Learning is enhanced through a coaching style of interaction with families.

-- Birth-to-Three Professionals: Our program has a variety of support professionals who may be involved based on the child’s needs.
+- Birth-to-Three Professionals: our program consists of a variety of support professionals.
+These may include:

 For more information, please contact: